 What Exactly Is Bone Char?

 Basically, bone char is what gives sugar its perfect white color.
 It's also called carbon many times. bone char is made from the bones of cattle.
-It's usually made overseas then sold to traders.
-It's made by heating animal bones at high temperatures then reducing it to carbon.
+It's usually made overseas and then sold to traders.
+It's made by heating animal bones at high temperatures and then reducing them to carbon.
 The bone char particles do not usually make their way into your sugar.

 Bone char can get even more confusing for vegans.
 Bone char is used to filter and turn cane sugar white, but that does not mean that all cane sugar is refined with it.
 There are many companies that use granular carbon to filter their cane sugar.
 Granular carbon is not made from animal products.
 The issue is that you aren't going to find a description on the side of your candy as to exactly how its cane sugar was filtered.

 Are Sour Patch Kids Vegan Friendly?

 Many companies use both beet and cane sugar so it's hard to trace the sugars in them back to the original source.
-Mondelez Internations, the company that owns Sour Patch Kids, does state their suppliers use bone char.
-There is not a straight answer to tell you whether the exact bag of Sour Patch Kids you purchase is vegan.
+Mondelez International, the company that owns Sour Patch Kids, does state their suppliers use bone char.
+There is no straight answer to tell you whether the exact bag of Sour Patch Kids you purchase is vegan.
 It all depends on how strict of a vegan you are.
-If you oppose of any of the ways these sweet treats are made that are listed below, you would consider them non-vegan friendly.
+If you oppose any of the ways these sweet treats are made that are listed below, you would consider them non-vegan friendly.

 Sour Patch Kids' Potential Controversial Animal Products Ingredients